 Violations of this policy will carry disciplinary consequences.
 A zero on the assignment or test can be expected, but failure of the course or suspension may also occur.
-Students, faculty, or staff may also be subject to dismissal from the university for failure to adhere to his policy.
-Some actions, such as altering official university documents or records, may be further subject to criminal penalties.
-While any breach of this policy affects the entire community, only incidents of cheating or plagiarism must be reported immediately to the appropriate professor, department chair, dean, or other university employee.
-Students are encouraged to report in writing, and employees are expected to report situations in writing to the Academic Affairs Office.
+Students, faculty, or staff may also be subject to dismissal from the University for failure to adhere to his policy.
+Some actions, such as altering official University documents or records, may be further subject to criminal penalties.
+While any breach of this policy affects the entire community, only incidents of cheating or plagiarism must be reported immediately to the appropriate professor, department chair, dean, or other University employee.
+Students are encouraged to report in writing, and employees are expected to report situations in writing to the Office of Academic Affairs.
 Confidentiality will be honored unless specific written permission to disclose sources is obtained.
 No one will be disciplined solely on the testimony of one report without further substantiation.
-It will be presumed that every student, faculty, and staff member of the university community is familiar with this policy.
+It will be presumed that every student, faculty, and staff member of the University community is familiar with this policy.
 Details for handling academic integrity concerns may be found in the Spring Arbor University Academic Integrity Policy Disciplines Process and Procedures.

-COURSE CANCELLATION OR SECTION CHANGES
+COURSE OR SECTION CANCELATION

-The University reserves the right to cancel a scheduled course or section or combine sections of a course for reasons it deems appropriate, including but not limited to staffing, low enrollment or program changes.
+The University reserves the right to cancel a scheduled course or section or combine sections of a course for reasons it deems appropriate, including, but not limited to staffing, low enrollment, or program changes.
 Students will be notified of changes to their enrollment via SAU email sections.
-The University will accommodate students affected by these changes as much as is reasonably possible to facilitate on-time graduation.
+The University will accommodate students affected by these changes as reasonably as possible to facilitate on-time graduation.

-CLASS SESSION CANCELLATION
+CLASS SESSION CANCELATION

-In the event of inclement weather, instructor illness or other unforeseen circumstance, a scheduled class session may be canceled, rescheduled or moved to a virtual delivery method.
+In the event of inclement weather, instructor illness or other unforeseen circumstance, a scheduled class session may be canceled, rescheduled, or moved to a virtual delivery method.
 Students will receive notification through their SAU email for changes to a class session meeting time or delivery method.